This is such a simple versatile recipe that you can easily make it dairy-free or vegan. Now there’s no excuse not to have ice-cream every day!

 This fudge popsicle recipe is based on a recipe from Live Simply.

-I’ve read that you can make vanilla ice cream without an ice cream machine by freezing custard and then blitzing it in a blender to break up ice crystals just before you eat.
+I’ve also read that you can make vanilla ice cream without an ice cream machine by freezing custard and then blitzing it in a blender to break up ice crystals just before you eat.

 Another recipe that doesn’t require an ice cream machine involves mixing cream to soft peaks in a bowl mixer, adding in condensed milk and mixing until it gets thicker.
 Then mix in honeycomb, or fruit or biscuits or cake pieces or anything you like before putting it into a container and freezing it.
 You can see a video tutorial for this recipe at Bigger Bolder Baking.